 (5) Alewives and blueback herring shall not be taken from Saturday 12:00 midnight to Tuesday 12:00 midnight except in lakes and ponds, the main body of the Connecticut River, the main body of the Housatonic River, and the main body of the Thames River including the Shetucket River to the base of the Greenville Dam.

 (6) The daily creel limit for alewives and blueback herring shall be twenty-five in the aggregate.

-- (b) American shad (Alosa sapidissima) and hickory shad (Alosa mediocris). - (1) American shad and hickory shad may be taken only by angling.
+(b) American shad (Alosa sapidissima) and hickory shad (Alosa mediocris).

+(1) American shad may be taken only by angling.